shawnbarton/jdupes-sidecar/README.md

 # jdupes-sidecar.py

-**jdupes-sidecar.py** is a Python script that extends [jdupes](https://jdupes.com) file deduplication features (on Linux systems) with sidecar file functionalities.
-It extends `jdupes` functionality by:
+**jdupes-sidecar.py** is a Python script that extends [jdupes](https://jdupes.com) (on Linux systems) functionality by:

-- Preserving the order of directories when deciding which duplicates to keep.
 - Creating and managing sidecar files that record the paths of deleted duplicates.
+- Providing customizable behavior for handling existing sidecar files and deleting sidecar files of deleted duplicates.
 - Offering dry run mode to preview actions without making changes.
-- Providing customizable behavior for handling existing sidecar files and deleting sidecar files of deleted duplicates.
+- By default preserving the order of directories when deciding which duplicates to keep.
-- Allowing custom paths for `jdupes` binary and hash database.
+- Providing direct parameters for custom paths to the `jdupes` binary and hash database.

 **This script takes destructive actions.
 Do not trust it.
 This wrapper was originally designed to fit my particular use case.
 Read and understand the code before using it.
 Usage of this script is at your own risk.
 Always back up important data before performing any operations.**